theofficegroup/tog-fs-interview-task/README.md

 ## Task

 You don't need to produce any code for this task.
-The objective is to proudce a plan - rather than impliment a solution - for us to discuss in the interview.
+Please also don't spend any more than 3 hours on this task.
+The objective is to produce a high level plan - rather than implement a solution - for us to discuss in the interview.

-Some things to consider:

-* how the front-end team & back-end team will collaborate in an agile manner
-* handling of payments needs to be PCI compliant
-* how do we ensure adequate test coverage

 Please provide a design for the API and the cloud infrastructure where it will be deployed.